Summary

 For example, maybe you want every Company to always have the "Website" field populated - so you make it a mandatory Rule with no conditions

-You can always set "Field Conditions", which are based on fields on the model that the Rule is on
+You can set "Field Conditions" (or "Conditions" in "Undeletable" Field Rules), which are based on fields on the model that the Rule is on

 If you have selected "User" as the "Actor Type" (the previous step), you also have the option of "User Conditions"